SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 When deciding on the software:

 1. Solo "Done Video" – Camtasia

+   **Tip:** [Camtasia 2021](https://www.techsmith.com/camtasia-2021-press-release.html) is recommended because it vastly improves upon 2018 and 2019.
-2. Remote person – Zoom or Teams (bitrate is low – the sound is not as good as Camtasia)
+3. Remote person – Zoom or Teams (bitrate is low – the sound is not as good as Camtasia)
-3. Edit the Video – Camtasia or Adobe Premiere Pro
+4. Edit the Video – Camtasia or Adobe Premiere Pro

 Here's a quick video describing how to record and edit a quick done video.
 (Notice how it itself is also in the done video format?)